Practical reference

 5

-Focus: major disruption risk
+Focus: major disruption and setback risk

-Activators: none
+Activation: none

 6 White